Navjotbians/toxic-comment-classifier/README.md

 ```python
 # Import necessary packages
 import nltk
 import pandas
 import numpy
 import sklearn
 import seaborn
 ```
 Start importing these necessary packages.
-If you have not installed these packages,you can install them by typing the below command in the Terminal.
+If you have not installed these packages,you can install them by typing the below command in the terminal.
 <br>`pip install requirements.txt`

 ## Dataset and Features